Kenmore Square: History

 Streetcar tracks were laid on Beacon Street in 1888, passing through Governor Square on the surface, from Coolidge Corner to Massachusetts Avenue.
 These would eventually become the Green Line C branch.
 Tracks were laid on what by then was called Commonwealth Avenue in 1896, from Union Square in Brighton.
 These would later serve the Green Line A branch and Green Line B branch.
-The Boylston Street subway was extended to Kenmore Square in 1914, where it rose above ground.
-In 1932, the Kenmore Square portion of the Green Line was put underground, and branch portals opened at Blandford and St. Mary's Streets.
+The Boylston Street subway was extended to just east of Kenmore Square in 1914.
+Streetcars crossed the busy square until 1932, when the underground Kenmore station opened along with a subway extension.

-The square was originally Governor Square; it was changed to Kenmore Square on December 31, 1931.
+Governor Square was renamed Kenmore Square on December 31, 1931.
 The new name was taken from the streetcar stop, itself named for the short Kenmore Street.
+The park in the center of the square was replaced by a bus terminal in 1943.

 In 1915, the Kenmore Apartments were built on the corner of Kenmore and Commonwealth Avenue.
 Later, the apartments became the Hotel Kenmore with 400 guest rooms.
 The Kenmore was owned by Bertram Druker, a prominent Boston developer and was known as the baseball hotel.
 It housed every one of the 14 out of town teams in Major League Baseball teams in the years following World War II.
 From the 1960s to 1979 it was used by Grahm Junior College as a residence hall, cafeteria, library, and classroom facility.
 Later, after Grahm Junior College closed and larger hotels like the Sheraton were built, the Hotel Kenmore started to show its age and eventually became apartments again.
 It is now called Kenmore Abbey.